dlk3/udm-hacks/ntopng-udm-fedora/TESTING.md

 ## Enabling GeoIP support

-If you want GeoIP support, i.e., you want geo maps of hosts sending and receiving traffic, then follow [these instructions](https://github.com/ntop/ntopng/blob/dev/doc/README.geolocation.md) on the ntopng web site to create a free account at MaxMind and to register for an API key.
+If you want GeoIP support, i.e., you want geo location data for the hosts sending and receiving traffic, then follow [these instructions](https://github.com/ntop/ntopng/blob/dev/doc/README.geolocation.md) on the ntopng web site to create a free account at MaxMind and to register for an API key.
 The account and API key values must be placed into the /tmp/ntopng/GeoIP.conf file.

 ## Running the container